AyoubDahir/uataddons/idil/DAILY_SALES_README.md

 ### **Salesperson Assignment**

 The report uses the `user_id` field from the sales order to determine which salesperson made the sale.
+For Customer and Staff sales, they are grouped under their respective categories.

 ## Tips & Best Practices